 What originally opened as Swiss Family Treehouse in 1962, Tarzan’s Treehouse was completed in 1999 and debuted alongside the Disney animated film.
-The attraction has been closed since last September, and Disneyland has remained quiet on what the plans were for the tree — until now!
-Disney has announced that Tarzan’s Treehouse will be reimagined with a NEW theme!
+The attraction has been closed since September 2021, and Disneyland remained quiet about new plans for the tree — until April 2022, that is!
+Disney announced that Tarzan’s Treehouse will be reimagined with a NEW theme!

 According to the Orange County Register, Disneyland officials have shared that Tarzan’s Treehouse will be closed to make way for a NEW attraction that will feature a different Disney character.

 The treehouse itself will remain and be incorporated as part of the new theme for the attraction.
 Disney has not yet shared what the theme or reopening date for the reimagined attraction will be.
-Demolition of the entrance is set to begin today, April 18th.
+Demolition of the entrance began on April 18th.

 For more Disney parks news, be sure to stay tuned to DFB!